-Bullying can be about:
+Bullying can relate to:

 - Race (any one of the groups that human beings can be divided into based on shared distinctive physical traits) or ethnicity (group of people who identify with one another) - Religion or belief - Family and culture - Sexual orientation or gender.
 This could be saying someone is acting 'like a boy' or 'like a girl' in a negative manner.
-It can also focus on the issue of sexuality, as well as gender related issues, based on sexual orientation and/or gender identity. - Homophobic or biphobic points of view.
+It can also focus on the issue of sexuality, as well as gender related issues, based on sexual orientation and/or gender identity. - Sexual harassment is unwanted behaviour of a sexual nature which: violates your dignity makes you feel intimidated, degraded or humiliated and creates a hostile or offensive environment.
+This can happen inside and outside school, in social groups and online.
+It singles someone out using sexual language, gestures or violence, and victimising someone for their appearance.
+Sexual bullying is also feeling pressured to act promiscuously and to act in a way that makes others uncomfortable.
+It is as serious as any form of hate crime and should be treated as such by parents, teachers and society in general. - Homophobic or biphobic points of view.
 This is saying unkind or nasty things because someone is a lesbian, gay or bisexual, or because you think they are, or because they have two mums or two dads.
 It is also calling someone lesbian, gay, bisexual on purpose to be unkind or nasty to them, for example 'You are so gay!' - Transphobic opinions.
-This is saying unkind things because someone is trans, or because you think they are trans, or being nasty about trans people (someone who feels the gender they are given as a baby doesn't match the gender they feel themselves to be). - Special educational needs or disability - Someone's appearance like their weight, body shape, facial features types of clothing etc. - Someone's home or living conditions.
+This is saying unkind things because someone is trans, or because you think they are trans, or being nasty about trans people (someone who feels the gender they are given as a baby doesn't match the gender they feel themselves to be). - Special educational needs or disability - Someone's appearance like their weight, body shape, facial features, types of clothing etc. - Someone's home or living conditions.